Wheelsy/StudyBuddyAdventure/README.md

 To download and play the game (follow these steps on your Android phone):

-1. Click on the "Tags" tab in the repository.
+1. Click on the latest release (right hand side of repository page).
-2. Click on "APKs".
 3. Download the APK file from the release page.
 4. Find the game in your downloads folder and install it (you will be prompted to allow downloads from unknown sources).